-UKONS SACT Safe Handling and Administration Certificate 1.Personal Development I have successfully completed a SACT training package I have successfully completed pharmacy's assessment and competency package to dispense supportive medicine to chemotherapy patients (where relevant) I have successfully completed UKONS Clinical Competence for the Safe Handling and Administration of Systemic Anti-Cancer Therapy (SACT) Theoretical Section (Passport) OR provided evidence of theoretical understanding i.e. accredited module/course transcript/previously completed a theory workbook that assesses the same content to the same standard or above 2.
-Policies and Standards I have read and understood the current /local/alliance Medicines Policy and related Codes of Practice Standards for the Safe Use of Oral Anticancer Medicines (where relevant to role) Local SACT Policy: State name, number, and year of publication Other (organisation specific): State Name, number, year of publication 3.
-Declarations I declare that I am clinically competent to safely administer SACT and have successfully completed UKONS Clinical Competence for the Safe Handling and Administration of Systemic Anti-Cancer Therapy (SACT) Clinical Practice Assessments for the following route(s) of administration.
-Intravenous (Bolus) Intravenous (Infusion) Intravenous (Ambulatory device) Intramuscular/subcutaneous injection Oral Other (please state): I declare that I am competent to conduct SACT Pre-Treatment Consultations I declare that I am competent to electronically document on the local e-prescribing system (if used) I understand that my name will be removed from the register 12 months after the date of certification unless I successfully complete re-accreditation I understand that if my name has been removed from the register, my rights to administer SACT on the local e-prescribing system (if used) will be revoked unless I successfully complete re-accreditation.
-Signed: Date: Name: Position: (Clinician) I certify thatSACT independently via the routes indicated above. ${-}$ is deemed safe and competent to administer Signed: Date: Name: Position: (Approved SACT assessor) Your name will be removed from the register at Named Service Provider on DD/MM/YYYY
+UKONS SACT Safe Handling and Administration Certificate 1.Personal Development ☐ I have successfully completed a SACT training package ☐ I have successfully completed pharmacy's assessment and competency package to dispense supportive medicine to chemotherapy patients (where relevant) ☐ I have successfully completed UKONS Clinical Competence for the Safe Handling and Administration of Systemic Anti-Cancer Therapy (SACT) Theoretical Section (Passport) OR provided evidence of theoretical understanding i.e. accredited module/course transcript/previously completed a theory workbook that assesses the same content to the same standard or above 2.
+Policies and Standards I have read and understood the current /local/alliance ☐ Medicines Policy and related Codes of Practice ☐ Standards for the Safe Use of Oral Anticancer Medicines (where relevant to role) ☐ Local SACT Policy: State name, number, and year of publication..... ☐ Other (organisation specific): State Name, number, year of publication.....
+3. Declarations ☐ I declare that I am clinically competent to safely administer SACT and have successfully completed UKONS Clinical Competence for the Safe Handling and Administration of Systemic Anti-Cancer Therapy (SACT) Clinical Practice Assessments for the following route(s) of administration. ☐ Intravenous (Bolus) ☐ Intravenous (Infusion) ☐ Intravenous (Ambulatory device) ☐ Intramuscular/subcutaneous injection ☐ Oral ☐ Other (please state): ☐ I declare that I am competent to conduct SACT Pre-Treatment Consultations ☐ I declare that I am competent to electronically document on the local e-prescribing system (if used) ☐ I understand that my name will be removed from the register 12 months after the date of certification unless I successfully complete re-accreditation ☐ I understand that if my name has been removed from the register, my rights to administer SACT on the local e-prescribing system (if used) will be revoked unless I successfully complete reaccreditation.
+Signed: -Date: Name: (Clinician) Position: is deemed safe and competent to administer I certify that \ SACT independently via the routes indicated above.
+Date: Signed: -Name: (Approved SACT assessor) Position: - on DD/MM/YYYY